-Progress on this goal is reported in the 2019 Annual Report, pages 29 - 32.
-The 2017 overall goal date has been reached.
-The goal is being extended by adding annual goals for 2018 and 2019.
+The last annual goal of 2017 has been reached.
+New annual goals are being reset and will be used to continue to report progress.
 The 2018 and 2019 goals are expected to be reported in November 2020.

 Goal Two: By 2019, 2017, increase the percent of individuals with disabilities who report that they exercised informed choice, using each individual's experience regarding their ability: to make or have input into major life decisions and everyday decisions, and to be always in charge of their services and supports, as measured by the National Core Indicators (NCI) survey.